larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (40:04)
 I don't know very much about it.
 Did you operate?
-Well, well, the M farm was almost entirely under program control.
+Well, well, the AMF arm was almost entirely under program control.
 It didn't have any interface that that Minsky Bennett arm did have was